Oluwafunmike-adeyeye/ExpenseXpress/README.md

 TypeScript Documentation
 Redux Toolkit Documentation
 Deployment
 ExpenseXpress is deployed on Netlify.
-Visit ExpenseXpress to explore the live application.
+Visit https://expensexpress.netlify.app/ to explore the live application.

 Contributions
 Contributions to ExpenseXpress are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.